 - Cat food and treats.

 - Semi-annual or annual veterinary expenses.

 Since this is a hybrid cat, the best place to find Ragdoll Himalayan Cat for sale is from reputable and ethical breeders of either a Himalayan cat or a Ragdoll cat.
-Here are the three (3) places where you may find Himalayan Ragdoll Cats for sale.
+Below are some places where you may find Himalayan Ragdoll Cats for sale.